-If you fail to pay or refund the premium, compulsory excess, personal contributions, unduly paid reimbursements or statutory contributions in time, we will send you a reminder.
-You will then have 30 days from the date of receipt of the reminder to pay the amount or amounts due.
-If you fail to pay within the set deadline, you will no longer be entitled to (reimbursement of the costs for) any medical treatments that took place after the first day following the payment deadline.
+If you fail to pay or refund the premium, compulsory excess, personal contributions, unduly paid reimbursements or statutory contributions in time, we will send you a demand for payment.
+You will then have thirty days from the date of receipt of this demand for payment to pay the amount or amounts due.
+If you fail to pay within the set deadline, you will no longer be entitled to any medical treatments (or reimbursement of the costs of any medical treatments) that took place after the first day following the payment deadline.